jasongrimes/hello-docker/README.md

   - `Dockerfile`: Docker config for Node JS container
   - `index.js`: Node server for REST API (in Express.js)
   - `package.json`: NPM packages for backend app
-- `db/`:
+- `db/`: Database configuration
-  - `initdb.d/`: DB config scripts executed when the db container volume is first created.
+  - `initdb.d/`: DB config scripts executed when the db container volume is first created
-- `web/`: The web server and React frontend
+- `web/`: The web server and JavaScript frontend
   - `nginx/`:
     - `nginx.conf`: Config for Nginx web server and reverse proxy.
   - `src/`
-    - `App.js`: Basic React component that fetches a hello message from the api server and renders the output.
+    - `App.js`: Basic React component that fetches a hello message from the api server and renders the output
   - `Dockerfile`: Docker config for Nginx container
   - `package.json`: NPM packages for frontend app
-- `docker-compose.yml`: Orchestrate Docker containers in dev environments.
+- `docker-compose.yml`: Orchestrate Docker containers in dev environments

 ## Creating a hello app